 Simultaneous streams comparison summary

 Below is an overview of how the main live TV services compare on simultaneous streams.
-If you just want to know the exact number of streams included with Hulu Live, Sling TV, or YouTube TV, then the table below has the answer.
-Below the summary, you’ll find additional information on what exactly each service defines as its simultaneous streams limit.
+If you just want to know the exact number of streams included with Hulu Live TV, Sling TV, YouTube TV, or any of the other major services, then the table below has the answer.
+Following the summary, you’ll find additional information on what exactly each service defines as its simultaneous streams limit.

 |Service||How many streams||Upgrade|

-fuboTV primarily offers two main plans, Family and Elite and the number of streams depends on the plan chosen.
-At present, Family subscribers receive three streams while Elite subscribers get access to five streams at the same time.
+fuboTV primarily offers two main plans and the number of streams depends on whether subscribed to either the Family or Elite plan.
+At present, Family subscribers receive three streams while those subscribing to the more expensive Elite plan get access to five streams at the same time.

 For Family subscribers who want more streams, there is the option to upgrade to five streams through an add-on. fuboTV’s ‘Family Share Max’ add-on costs an additional $16.99 per month.